 3 min read

 The industrial landscape is going digital.
-By 2020, PwC expects as many as 64% of manufacturing factories to use connected sensors, and expects the number of factories using 3D printing to double.
-Meanwhile Deloitte warns that becoming a smart factory requires “more than just a set of connected assets”, pointing out the importance of factors like workforce engagement and sustainability.
-And 2020 isn’t all that far off any longer.
+By 2020, PwC expects as many as 64% of manufacturing factories to use connected sensors and the number of factories using 3D printing to double.
+Meanwhile, Deloitte warns that becoming a smart factory requires “more than just a set of connected assets,” pointing out the importance of factors like workforce engagement and sustainability.
 So where are we today?
 For Materialise, the emergence of Factories of the Future is not a phenomenon we’re waiting for.
 It’s a vision we’re realizing today.
-And last week at an awards ceremony in Belgium, we were proud to be awarded the ‘Factory of the Future Label 4.0’ by industry platforms Agoria and Sirris after a rigorous selection procedure.
+And last week, at an awards ceremony in Belgium, we were proud to be awarded the ‘Factory of the Future Label 4.0’ by industry platforms Agoria and Sirris after a rigorous selection procedure.

 But we’re not going the distance alone.
 Read on to discover why you can’t be a Factory of the Future in a vacuum.

 “Achieving the Factory of the Future label is extremely exciting.
 For two years now, we have been advocating the role of additive manufacturing in enabling Industry 4.0.
 The assessment, because it comes from an independent observer, is tremendously valuable in reiterating that 3D printing is a crucial component in the Factory of the Future: and, moreover, that Materialise is a frontrunner when it comes to technological advancement. ”

 — Bart Van der Schueren, Chief Technology Officer at Materialise